 This unit covers core methods for the raising and management of equity capital.
 In particular, students can anticipate completing the unit with a fundamental working practical knowledge of the processes and core theory that is required to conclude a successful IPO or secondary market equity capital raising.
 The unit also explores a range of capital management techniques, including share buybacks.

-This unit is designed as an introduction to alternative assets and covers the 3 broad categories of alternative investments, namely ‘real assets’, hedge funds and private equity.
+This unit is designed as an introduction to alternative assets and covers the three broad categories of alternative investments, namely ‘real assets’, hedge funds and private equity.
 The unit examines the basic strategies and techniques within each of these categories, their return and risk characteristics and the potential role they play within an investment portfolio.
 Alternative assets introduce different risks than traditional assets and so a focus is given to their contribution to liquidity, fees, risk budgeting and factor analysis to help better understand the costs and benefits from a portfolio context.
-The unit content will also explore the contemporary challenges facing the alternative investments industry, providing context around issues like insider trading, fees and regulatory constraints.
+The unit content will also explore the contemporary challenges facing the alternative investments industry, providing context around issues like leverage, fees and regulatory constraints.

 This unit is an alternative to a coursework elective for students with a minimum Credit grade average, and who have completed an elective unit relevant to the area of the research topic prior to enrolment.
 Two options are available: